Digeesha/Bus-Reservation-System/README.md

 This is a basic Bus Reservation System that allows users to create, update, delete, and read bus reservations.
 The project uses Java Spring Boot for the backend, Angular for the frontend, and MySQL as the database.

-Table of Contents

-•	Features

-•	Technologies Used

-•	Getting Started

-o	Prerequisites

-o	Installation

-•	Usage

-•	Screenshots

-•	Contributing

-•	License

 Features

    • Create Reservation: Allows users to add new bus reservations, specifying details such as date, time, seat number, and passenger information.

    • Update Reservation: Modify existing reservations with updated information.

   •	Delete Reservation: Remove reservations from the system.

   •	Read/View Reservations: View a list of all reservations, with search and filter capabilities.

 Technologies Used

   •	Backend: Java, Spring Boot

   •	Frontend: Angular

   •	Database: MySQL

-Getting Started
+Getting Started Prerequisites

-Prerequisites

 •	Java (JDK 11 or higher)